Ruby (Jennie album): Singles

 "Mantra" was released as the album's lead single on October 11, 2024.
 The song was commercially successful, peaking at number one in Hong Kong and Taiwan, number two on Billboards Global Excl.
 US; and number three on Global 200.
 The song also peaked at number three on South Korea's Circle Digital Chart, and within the top-ten in Indonesia, Malaysia, Philippines, Singapore, and the Middle East.
 On January 25, 2025, a music video for "Zen" was published on YouTube.
 The album's second single, "Love Hangover" featuring Fike, was released on January 31, which peaked at number 29 on the Billboard Global 200 and number 35 on the Circle Digital Chart.
 A third single titled "ExtraL" featuring Doechii was released on February 21, peaking at number 18 on the Billboard Global 200 and number 42 on the Circle Digital Chart.

 "Like Jennie" was released as the fourth single with the album's release on March 7, 2025.
 It was a commercial success and peaked at number one in South Korea, Hong Kong, and Malaysia, three on the Billboard Global Excl.
 US and five on Global 200.
 "Handlebars" was sent to US contemporary hit radio as the album's fifth single on March 11, and was released to Italian radio by Sony Music Italy three days later.
 A music video was released on March 10.
 The song peaked at number 21 on the Billboard Global 200 and number 68 on the Circle Digital Chart.
 On April 26, Jennie released the album's seventh music video, for the song "Seoul City".

+Brand collaborations

+Following the release of Ruby, Jennie engaged in several collaborations inspired by her first studio album.
+In September 2025, she partnered with Beats by Dre to release the special edition Jennie Ruby Red Beats Solo 4 wireless headphones.
+During the same month, she collaborated with American drinkware brand Stanley 1913 to release the limited edition Stanley 1913 x Jennie collection in Midnight Ruby.
+In November, Jennie partnered with German confectionery brand Haribo to release limited edition Ruby Hearts gummies, available only in Target.